vlstill/tedi/memory-models.md

 ## Non-Speculative Writes {#sec:nsw}

 The non-speculative writes memory model was introduced in \cite{Atig2012} as a memory model which is more relaxed then PSO, but its reachability problem for programs with finite state threads is still decidable.
-The operation model for this memory model is also defined in \cite{Atig2012}, using two-level store buffers and memory history buffer for reordering reads.
+The operation model for NSW is also defined in \cite{Atig2012}.
+It uses two levels of store buffers and a history buffer for reordering of reads.

-On top of PSO relaxations it allows reordering of reads with other reads and it is defined with read-read and write-write fences and atomic read-modify-write instructions.
+On top of PSO relaxations, NSW allows reordering of reads with other reads and it is defined with read-read and write-write fences and atomic read-modify-write instructions.
 We show example of NSW behaviour which is not allowed by PSO in \autoref{fig:nsw}.
 This memory model is proven to not allow causal cycles (which result in out-of-thin-air values).
 There are probably no processors which use NSW memory model -- it is important theoretically for its decidability proofs.